Emergence-as-Code as a Foundation for Self-Governing Reliable Systems: Compositional Semantics

 To be analyzable, \emac uses a small operator algebra.
-Each journey expression evaluates to availability $A$ (success probability) and latency r.v. $L$ (conditioned on success).
-We write $\conv$ for convolution (serial sum of independent r.v.s), $\Mix_p(X,Y)$ for a mixture, and $L_{(k:n)}$ for the $k$-th order statistic.
-Availability is computed as an interval $[A^{-},A^{+}]$; Table~\ref{tab:ops} shows $A^{+}$ (independence), while Section~\ref{sec:availability} defines conservative $A^{-}$ via failure domains.
-Operators nest; semantics is defined recursively on the syntax tree (leaves bind to atomic calls).
-For \textsc{Race}/\textsc{KofN} we assume cancelable alternatives; resource overhead can be modeled separately.
+Each journey expression evaluates to availability $A$ and latency random variable $L$ conditioned on success.
+We write $\conv$ for serial convolution, $\Mix_p$ for a mixture, and $L_{(k:n)}$ for an order statistic.
+Table~\ref{tab:ops} shows the optimistic availability $A^+$ under independence and the latency composition sketch.
+Operators nest recursively; leaves bind to atomic calls.